 Businesses can choose from three different types of numbers when they’re looking for a Canadian phone number:

-1. Local numbers: These are standard ten-digit numbers that include an area code, central office code, and a line code.
-Local numbers can be used by businesses to call and text their customers.
+- Local numbers: These are standard 10-digit numbers that include an area code, a central office code, and a line code.
+Businesses use local numbers to establish a local presence when calling and texting customers.
 Since they allow for two-way business communications, customers can text them back as well.

-1. Toll-free numbers: Canadian toll-free numbers allow anyone based in one of the NANP countries or regions mentioned earlier to call a toll-free number without paying hefty long-distance fees.
+- Toll-free numbers: Canadian toll-free numbers allow anyone in one of the NANP countries or regions to call a toll-free number without paying long-distance fees.
 Toll-free area codes include 800, 833, and 844.
 They’re useful if you’re selling across Canada and other countries, but don’t need a number tied to a specific region.

-2. Vanity numbers: This is a type of toll-free number where you can customize a specific phone number for marketing and advertising purposes.
+- Vanity numbers: These are toll-free numbers where you can customize a specific phone number for marketing and advertising purposes.
 For example, if you have a handyman business, having FIX in your phone number can help you stand out to prospective customers.

 What area codes are available in Canada?

 Your area code tells Canadian customers where your business is based, so it’s worth picking one that matches your target market.
-Quo offers local Canadian numbers in 10 provinces:
+Quo offers local business numbers in 10 Canadian provinces:

 Get the Canadian phone number you need with Quo